Variance-Reduced Accelerated First-order Methods: Central Limit Theorems and Confidence Statements: Confidence Regions of the Optimal Solution.

-\end{corollary} The above result asserts that the estimated confidence region $X_{mk}(z) $ asymptotically covers the optimal solution $x^*$ with probability $100(1-\delta)\%$.
-The approach is easily implementable because it merely requires $n$ independent replicatications of Algorithm \ref{Alg_1}, while without requiring a consistent estimator of the covariance matrix of the stationary normal distribution.
+The above result asserts that the estimated confidence region $X_{mk}(z) $ asymptotically covers the optimal solution $x^*$ with probability $100(1-\delta)\%$.
+The approach is easily implementable because it merely requires $n$ independent replications of Algorithm \ref{Alg_1}, while without requiring a consistent estimator of the covariance matrix of the stationary normal distribution.
 The confidence regions of Algorithm \ref{Alg_2} and Algorithm \ref{Alg_3} can be constructed in a similar way.
+When it is expensive to run multiple independent trials, an alternative avenue for reducing the complexity requirements can be found in~\cite{zhu2019constructing}, where the authors employ a batch-means method for constructing the confidence region.
+This framework is reliant on a cancellation approach to ``cancel'' out the covariance matrix that is hard to estimate.
+This extension will be considered in future work.